-Electric furnace: Less energy efficient than gas models, electric furnaces have some advantages, especially for the replacement of an oil-fired system.
+Electric furnace: Less energy efficient than gas models, electric furnaces have some advantages, especially as a replacement for an oil-fired system.

-Heat pump: Affordable and effective, wall mounted heat pumps are perfect for home or condo owners without central systems.
-These heat pumps now reach optimum performance and certain models can even operate in cold weather conditions.
+Heat pump: Affordable and effective, wall mounted heat pumps are perfect for house or condo owners without central systems.
+These heat pumps are able to deliver optimum performance and certain models can even operate in cold weather conditions.

-Multizone system: Increasingly popular, the multizone heat pump system is a ductless heat pump system which consists of a single outdoor condensing unit and multiple indoor units (wall mounted, ceiling cassettes and consoles) installed in various parts of the house to provide comfort tailored to the specific needs of the occupants.
+Multizone system: Increasingly popular, the multizone heat pump system is a ductless heat pump system that consists of a single outdoor condensing unit and multiple indoor units (wall mounted, ceiling cassettes or consoles) installed in various parts of the house to provide comfort tailored to the specific needs of the occupants.

-Geothermal system: Geothermal energy is the most environmentally friendly heating & air conditioning mode because it draws free renewable energy from the earth.
+Geothermal system: Geothermal energy is the most environmentally friendly heating and air conditioning option because it draws free renewable energy from the earth.
 The air treated by a geothermal heat pump is then propelled into the house through ventilation ducts.
-A geothermal system can also be used to heat domestic water and for radiant floors.
+A geothermal system can also supply hot water for domestic use as well as for radiant floors.

 Radiant floor: Radiant heating does not consist of warming the air, but rather walls, objects, ceilings, which allows to achieve extremely uniform ambient warmth.
-This type of heating is gaining popularity especially for the heating of kitchens and bathrooms because it provides enveloping comfort.
+This type of heating is gaining in popularity especially for the heating of kitchens and bathrooms because it provides an exceptional level of comfort.